bitsofcotton/goki_check_cc/README.md

 * * z_max   : z-index resolution.
 * * stp     : number of points to be used in detecting edges.
 * * cthresh : threshold for differential value is valid or not.
+* * cutoff  : ratio of the threshold for too near and too far, [0, .5].
+* * crowd   : box size for reducing crowded point return.
+* * vmax    : max points to be returned in pseudoBumpVec.
 * tilt.hh
 * * z_atio : [0,1] to [0,z_atio].
 * scancontext.hh